AI For Emergency Electrical Calls

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.

-Homeowners, tenants, or businesses reporting rooms out, repeated trips, dimming, panel noise, or unknown outage source.
+Homeowners, tenants, or businesses reporting rooms out, repeated trips, dimming, panel noise, partial power, or unknown outage source.

 Outcome: Capture urgency and route through the contractor's approved emergency rules.

-Restaurants, retail spaces, offices, or multi-unit properties trying to restore safe operations before staff or customers arrive.
+Restaurants, retail spaces, offices, or multi-unit properties trying to restore operations before staff or customers arrive.

 Outcome: Document deadline pressure, affected areas, access, and decision-maker context.